-According to the Company's dividend stabilization policy, the type of dividends should be determined after considering the business environment, operating performance, financial structure, etc. If retained earnings shall be distributed to stockholders which shall not be lower than 30% of the net income and the cash dividends to stockholders shall not be lower than 10% of total dividends.
+According to the Company's dividend stabilization policy, the type of dividends should be determined after considering the business environment, operating performance, financial structure, etc. If there is any year-end retained earnings to be distributed to stockholders, the dividend and bouns shall not be lower than 30% of the net income and the cash dividends to stockholders shall not be lower than 10% of total dividends.